Bruce Springsteen and the E Street Band Reunion Tour: Itinerary

 Tour preparations began in March 1999 with a series of rehearsals at Asbury Park, New Jersey's Convention Hall.
-Several dozen of the Springsteen faithful, eager with anticipation at what the long-awaited reunion might bring, stood outside the Hall on the cold and windy boardwalk and beach, hearing what they could from inside the walls and reporting their findings on several Springsteen Internet forums.
+Several dozen Springsteen fans, eager with anticipation at what the long-awaited reunion might bring, stood outside the Hall on the cold and windy boardwalk and beach, hearing what they could from inside the walls and reporting their findings on several Springsteen Internet forums.
 It was during one of these sessions that fans first heard runthroughs of "The Train Song", which would become the tour's closing epic "Land of Hope and Dreams".
-This practice of listening in on rehearsals would continue for all of Springsteen's subsequent tours.
+The practice of listening in on rehearsals would continue for all of Springsteen's subsequent tours.
 Springsteen then held two public rehearsal concerts in Convention Hall, a practice that would also continue for tours to come.

-Springsteen opted to start the Reunion Tour in Europe, perhaps to get the show in top shape before coming home to greater attention.
+Springsteen opted to start the Reunion Tour in Europe.
 The first leg of the tour formally began on April 9, 1999, with the first of two nights in Barcelona's Palau Sant Jordi.
-Barcelona was in the process of becoming one of the strongest centers of Springsteen popularity, and additionally there were hundreds of travelling fans in attendance.
-The Europe leg would run through the end of June, finishing in Oslo, and encompass 36 shows in all, featuring a mixture of arenas and stadiums and often playing two nights in a location.
+By then, Barcelona had become one of the strongest centers of Springsteen popularity, and additionally there were hundreds of travelling fans in attendance.
+The European leg would run through the end of June, finishing in Oslo, and encompass 36 shows in all, featuring a mixture of arenas and stadiums and often playing two nights in a location.

-Two weeks later the second leg commenced back in the United States, and took place solely in arenas.
-It began with 15 consecutive shows in New Jersey's Continental Airlines Arena.
+Two weeks later, the second leg commenced in the United States, and took place solely in arenas.
+It began with 15 consecutive shows in East Rutherford, New Jersey's Continental Airlines Arena.
 More multi-night stands followed, as the tour concentrated on Springsteen hot spots such as Philadelphia, Boston, Chicago, and Los Angeles.
-After 52 shows, the leg finished in Minneapolis in the end of November.
+After 52 shows, the leg finished in Minneapolis at the end of November.

 A three-month winter break ensued.
-The third leg started up in late February 2000 with a show at Penn State University.
+The third leg began in late February 2000 with a show at Pennsylvania State University.
 This leg focused on mostly single-night stands in areas that hadn't been reached on the previous leg, including a couple of dates in Canada, and again took place in arenas.
-Totalling 44 shows, it concluded in June with 10 consecutive dates in New York City's Madison Square Garden, ending on July 1, 2000.
+Totalling 44 shows, it concluded in June with 10 consecutive dates at New York City's Madison Square Garden, ending on July 1, 2000.

 In all, the tour played 132 shows in 62 cities over a span of 15 months.